QuantEcon/lecture-python-intro/lectures/markov_chains_I.md

 ### Example

-Recall our model of the employment/unemployment dynamics of a particular worker discussed in {prf:ref}`Example 2: Unemployment <mc_eg1>`.
+Recall our model of the employment/unemployment dynamics of a particular worker discussed in {ref}`Example 2: Unemployment <mc_eg1>`.

 If $\alpha \in (0,1)$ and $\beta \in (0,1)$, then the transition matrix is everywhere positive.